Case Study:

 Role: Creative Director/Visual Design Lead

 While Shichi expanded into a multi-concept success, its visual identity remained a collection of parts rather than a whole.
 In a Thai market often defined by aesthetic mimicry, we sought a radical shift toward authenticity.
-By anchoring the rebrand in the Power of 7 and Feng Shui, we built a balanced, premium system designed to stand alone in a sea of industry clones.
+By anchoring the rebrand in the Power of 7 (Shichi) and Feng Shui, we built a balanced, premium system designed to stand alone in a sea of industry clones.

 The Heart